thruthesky/fireflutter/docs/database.md

 # Database

 Fireship uses `Firebase Realtime Database`, although the majority of developers use `Firestore`.
-We have chosen the realtime database because it's fast and simply.
+We have chosen the realtime database because it's fast and simple.
 You may use `Firestore` with Fireship.

 ## Gudeline

-- The path of database should not contain underbar(_).
+- The path of database should not contain underbar(\_).
 Instead use `-` between the words.
   - For instance, `user-profile-photos`.

 ## Database structure